 - In a large bowl, add the chopped cucumber, Tzatziki dip, browned onions, mint leaves.
 Top it with salt, black pepper and lemon juice.

-- The healthy Cucumber Onion salad is ready.
+- The Cucumber Onion salad is ready.
 Serve it fresh!

 Notes

-- Use of fresh ingredients ensures the best flavor and texture of your salad.
-Avoid using ingredients that are already wilted or spoiled.
+- Use of fresh ingredients ensures the best flavor.

 - Make sure to caramelize onions in a heavy bottomed wok and throughout cook on slow flame.
 Slower the flame, crispier the onions would be.